Volume

 Static volume provisioning

-In addition to creating new disks for provisioning PersistentVolumes
+In addition to creating new disks to provision PersistentVolumes

-, you can use existing Yandex Cloud disks.
+, you can also use existing Yandex Cloud disks.

 To learn more about static volume provisioning using cloud disks, see Static volume provisioning.